6 Steps to help your child pick the right college

-Gathering information at each of these levels allows you to look at the colleges holistically and make an educated decision on which one is right for your child!
+Gathering information at each of these levels will allow you and your child to look at each school holistically and make educated decisions.

 If you would like more information on how to research a college, take a look at the following blog-3 steps to pick the right college

-One of the best things you can do before deciding on your child’s college is to take a tour and ask the right types of questions.
-With each question, you can dig deeper into the heart of the university and better understand if it is the right place for you from both a learning and personal point of view.
+Your student’s research should help narrow the focus down to a few schools.
+One of the best things you can do before making any commitments is to take a tour of the school and ask questions that will help your student understand what it’s like being a student at that school.
+With each question, your child can dig deeper into the heart of the university and better understand if it is the right place from both a learning and personal point of view.

 If you aren’t sure of what questions to ask, take a look at the following list to get a better idea- Questions to ask on your college tour

-Step 6- Have crucial conversations about their future
+Step 6: Have real conversations about their future

 How can MINDSPIRE help with your student?